pnoj/pCTF-challenges/README.md

-# pCTF-challenges
+# pCTF-services
-Sample challenges for the pCTF platform.
+Sample services for the pCTF platform.